Silverhill, Nottinghamshire

 Silverhill is an artificial hill near Teversal in Nottinghamshire, and is one of the highest points in the county at 204.3 m.
 Originally it was a mine spoil heap on the site of the former Silverhill colliery which closed in the 1990s.
 It was subsequently landscaped in 2005 by Nottinghamshire County Council, with tree planting, numerous footpaths, and a viewpoint.
 It is now known as Silverhill Woods, and is one of a number of recreation sites in the area.
-These are linked together by multi-user trails, many of which incorporate the track beds of disused railway lines which once served the various local collieries.

 Viewpoint

 The high point allows for panoramic views over five counties; landmarks such as Lincoln Cathedral and Bolsover Castle can be seen from the summit.
 The site also overlooks the Elizabethan Hardwick Hall, as well as the more modern M1 motorway.
 The flat area of the viewpoint was originally laid out with stone blocks, at the ordinal points of the compass.
 A bronze statue of a kneeling coal miner with a Davy lamp was a later addition, located on a rock plinth in the centre of the viewpoint.
 The sculpture, called Testing for Gas, was created by artist Antony Dufort as "A tribute to the Miners of the Nottinghamshire coalfields", commemorating coal mining at the 85 Nottinghamshire collieries.
 Listed on the base are the names of the principal collieries in the county 1819–2005.